E-Cigarette Burns and Injury Attorney in Houston

 Although electronic cigarettes, or e-cigarettes, were initially hailed as a healthier alternative to traditional smoking methods, in recent years, as more and more users have been burned or injured by these devices, it has become clear that using e-cigarettes comes with its own set of dangers.
-Fortunately, it is possible to hold manufacturers accountable for e-cigarette burns and other related injures, so if you or a loved one were injured when an e-cigarette malfunctioned, you should consult with the experienced personal injury attorneys at Fleming Law, P.C. who can help you file a claim in court.
+Fortunately, it is possible to hold manufacturers accountable for e-cigarette burns and other related E-Cigarette burns and injuries, so if you or a loved one were injured when an e-cigarette malfunctioned, you should consult with the experienced Houston personal injury attorneys at Fleming Law, P.C. who can help you file a claim in court.

 What are E-Cigarettes?

 E-cigarettes are battery-operated devices that allow users to inhale an aerosol containing nicotine, flavorings, and other chemicals in lieu of smoking.
 E-cigarettes almost always consist of four different parts, including:

 - A cartridge that holds a liquid solution containing nicotine, chemicals, and sometimes flavorings;